EnriqueSPR/Enrique_portfolio/README.md

 In this project we will tackle a multi-classification problem using supervised ML on a well known dataset about red wine quality.
 See here.
 This dataset contains quality parameters for 1596 red-wines, which we can use to build a model that predicts red wine quality (Classifies it on a scale from 0 to 5).

 Following analyses of feature distribution and data prepocessing, several classification models were trained and their performance assessed.
-For this particular case the Support Vector Classification(SCV) algorithm show to perdorm best.
+Three good performing models(SVC, RFC and ETC) were chosed, tuned and ensembled by using sorf voting classifier.
+This resukted in a balanced model that performed satisfactorily in both the test and training sets.
-Below are some images associated to the evaluation of the SVC model against the test set.
+Below are some images associated to the evaluation of such model against the test set(0.63 accuracy).

   * Confusion Matrix Diagram: